KSP-RO/Kerbal-Joint-Reinforcement-Continued/README.md

 ***********************
 ****** CHANGELOG ******
 ***********************
+v3.7.0

+	--Fix bug that caused the stock EVA construction feature to actually not be supported --Rework the interstage connection stiffening feature
+	--Fix a couple of GameEvents leaks
+	--Add option to debug UI for toggling what kind of joints to show --Unify tags in log messages
+	--Various code cleanup and refactoring

 v3.6.1

 	--Enable the DockingPortLockedEvents patch in KSPCommunityFixes to properly support the rotation feature on stock docking ports